danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/8_-_Chapter_8__Your_Enhancement_Path (1).md

 ---

 > **OUTCOME:**
-> Miranda stared at the report, a mixture of relief and triumph on her face.
+> Eleanor stared at the report, a mixture of relief and triumph on her face.
 "If only I had thought of this before..." she muttered, already brainstorming how to incorporate AI tools into her next presentation.

 ---